 The Transfer of Revolutionary Culture between Britain, France and Italy (1789-1815)

 The transnational circulation of radical ideas of equality and rights has deeply shaped European societies since the revolutionary period.
 This AHRC-funded project repositions revolutionary translators not as passive collaborators of a predominantly French revolutionary culture but as activists seeking to spread radical, democratic ideas into new contexts.
 Who were the militant translators?
 How did they translate?
-What can these translations tell us about how a transnational revolutionary idiom was adapted, resisted or rejected in the effort create new political tools for action?
+What can these translations tell us about how a transnational revolutionary idiom was adapted, resisted or rejected in the effort to create new political tools for action?

 Browse the data